IvanTepes/Space-Facts/README.md

 # Features

 ### Layout
 This is a multi-page layout, but designed with simplicity in mind.
-The home page displays the main river database information, below the header text which allows the user to find information very quickly without the need to have to search for it.
+The home page displays the navbar with dropdown menu and jumbotron in middle, below the header text is Explore message/button which allows the user to find information very quickly without the need to have to search for it.

 ### Buttons
-Buttons on this application are made with **Bootstrap 4**.
+Buttons on this application are made with **Bootstrap**.
 Big, and easy to use.

 ### Font
 Two fonts used are a google fonts, called **Robotto** and **Girassol**.